Jesewe/discord-bot/README.md

 ## Overview

 **Ultimate Discord Bot** is a powerful and flexible bot built using the [Discord.js](https://discord.js.org/) library.
-It's designed to enhance your Discord server with a wide range of features, from server moderation tools to fun and engaging commands for your community.
+It's designed to enhance your Discord server with a wide range of features—from server moderation tools to fun and engaging commands for your community.
 The bot integrates external APIs for jokes, historical events, trivia, weather, and more, making it a versatile tool for any server.

 ## Features

 ### General Commands

 - **`roll [min-max]`**: Roll a random number within a given range (default: 1-100).
 - **`joke`**: Fetch a random joke from an external API.
 - **`who [name]`**: Generate a random adjective for the given name.